Choosing the right drug test

-A saliva test on the other hand detects the “active‟ ingredient in the drug which is currently in oral fluid/saliva, indicating current and recent use.
+A saliva test on the other hand detects the “active‟ ingredient in the drug which is currently in oral fluid/saliva, indicating current and/or recent drug use.

-Although there is no way of determining through a salvia test "the degree of impaired‟ a person may have, by identifying the “active” ingredient, there is a greater probability that that person has recently taken the drug (within the last couple of days).
+Although there is no way of determining through a saliva test "the degree of impairment‟ a person may have, by identifying the “active” ingredient, there is a greater probability that this person has recently taken the drug (within the last 24 hours).

 Recent use of an illicit drug means there is a higher likelihood the person may still be under the effect of that drug and not fit for duty.